-As an employer, you’ll inevitably see employees come and go through your organization.
-That’s why it’s vital to consistently evaluate and improve your employee life cycle process to create a successful and efficient workforce and business.
+As an employer, you’ll see employees come and go through your organization.
+Understanding how they interact with your organization throughout your time together will help you create a successful and efficient workforce and business.
+That’s why evaluating and improving your employee life cycle process is vital.

-In this blog, we’ll go over the employee life cycle, including its stages, why it’s important, and tips and tricks to help you better optimize your business.
+In this blog, we’ll review the employee life cycle, including its stages, outline why it’s important, and cover tips and tricks to help you optimize your business.

 What is the employee life cycle?

-The employee life cycle is an HR model used to identify the major stages of an employee’s journey through your company.
+The employee life cycle is a human resources (HR) model used to identify the major stages of an employee’s journey through your company.
 There are typically five to seven stages in the employee life cycle, but depending on your company’s size and industry, you may include more stages.

 An employee’s life cycle moves chronologically, beginning with awareness of your company, continuing through recruitment and development, and ending with resignation, termination, or retirement.
-Simply put, it covers the entire relationship and employee experience between you and a worker every step of the way.
+It covers the entire relationship between you and a worker and their employee experience every step of the way.

 What are the six stages of the employee life cycle?

-Your relationship with an employee doesn’t start the moment you hire them.
-It starts the moment they are exposed to your company’s brand for the first time.
-While national brands or prominent industry-leading businesses may have an easier time attracting potential applicants, all brands should prioritize attracting employees.
+Your relationship with an employee doesn’t start when you hire them.
+It starts the moment they experience your company’s brand for the first time, which is the attraction phase.
+While national brands or prominent industry-leading businesses may have an easier time attracting potential applicants, all brands should focus on attracting employees.
 After all, you can’t hire anyone unless they’ve heard of you.

 Building a strong brand and company culture, including outlining your mission and values, will help you become an employer of choice.
-If you don’t invest enough time in this initial stage, it’ll be hard to make a good first impression, making it more challenging to attract the top talent you need.
+If you don’t invest enough time in this initial stage, it’ll be hard to make a good first impression, making attracting the top talent you need more challenging.

 You should also remember that potential employees can find your company through various platforms.
-Therefore, spotlights and reviews from former or current employees on job sites, like Glassdoor or other social media platforms, can also help build your company’s reputation.
+This means that spotlights and reviews from former or current employees on job sites, like Glassdoor or other social media platforms, can help build your company’s reputation.

-A positive workplace culture and brand that resonates with potential candidates is a sure way to build attraction.
-But prospective employees will also want to know your diversity and inclusion policy, who you serve, and your impact on the community, so be sure to include that information on your website.
+A positive company culture and brand that resonates with potential candidates is a sure way to improve your attraction stage.
+Prospective employees will also want to know your diversity and inclusion policy, who you serve, and your impact on the community, so be sure to include that information on your website.

 The next stage of the employee life cycle model is the recruitment process.
 This stage covers all the steps an employee takes during the hiring process.
-It’s also the time job candidates will likely form their first impression of you as an employer and get familiar with your company’s culture and the job details.
+It’s also when job candidates will likely form their first impression of you as an employer and get familiar with your company culture and the job details.

-When recruiting, it’s important to advertise the position on multiple platforms to recruit a wide range of potential candidates.
+Advertising the position on many platforms is crucial to recruit a wide range of potential candidates.
 Nowadays, job seekers find posts on various online job boards, social media sites, job fairs, and employment agencies.
 The fewer platforms you use, the less reach you’ll have to find an ideal candidate and build a fantastic team.

 Great job postings do more than list the job title, responsibilities, and skills needed.
-To entice good candidates, you should outline the employee benefits and perks you offer at your company.
-Employee benefits are extra perks provided to workers in addition to their base salary.
+To entice good candidates, you should also outline the employee benefits and perks you offer at your company.
+Potential employees will be interested in what benefits and perks they may receive in addition to their base salary.

 For example, your benefits package could include the following: